Frequently Asked Questions

-No, insurance is not accepted; however, you can use your receipt to submit it to your insurance company.
+No, insurance is not accepted; however, you may be able to use your receipt to submit it to your insurance company.
 Also, if you have an FSA/HSA Visa card, you may be able to use it as payment; please check with your provider.
-See Payment under Policies for more information.
+See other Payment options under Policies for more information.

 Should I tip?

 A tip would be greatly appreciated if you wish to offer one, however, your loyalty as a repeat customer and referrals to family and friends is the greatest tip.

 If you would like to prepay a session/package for an existing client, please email me.

 Must I be completely undressed?

 Most massage techniques are traditionally performed with the client unclothed, however, you will be appropriately draped during the session.
 After our initial pre-massage discussion, you will be asked to undress to your own comfort level, get onto the massage table and cover yourself with the clean and comfortable sheet and blanket; I will step out of the room while you do so.

 What parts of my body will be massaged?